Directing

 Living Room Theatre

 Every staging choice felt inevitable during rehearsal.
-What seemed like simple choreography for the chorus yielded profound complexities.
-Every gesture matters like threads in the woven design of the play where movement meets words.
+What began as simple choreography for the chorus yielded profound complexities not found on the page.
+Every gesture mattered, like threads in a woven design where movements met words and emotions.

 Lucy’s Wedding